 Last week, my sister Elizabeth was taken to a local hospital (Fort Healthcare) close to her subacute facility to be stabilized for transport back to Mayo Clinic.
 You might recall from previous blogs that she had been hospitalized for 60 days and discharged to subacute care for the past three weeks.
 She was weak, in pain and understandably frightened and discouraged.
 The nurses caring for her were attentive, kind and compassionate.
 They did several things to help her feel comfortable during the nine hour stay prior to transport including getting her a regular hospital bed rather than the standard ER gurney.

 It was evident from the moment we arrived that she was in good hands, both clinically and emotionally.
 What I observed was how they truly embraced a culture of caring in each encounter with her.
 This is not always easy especially in a busy ER and since she is such a complex patient.
 In addition to her care, they always made me feel welcome and a part of the care team.
+Health care fraud wasn’t as popular as it’s today – the fight against substance abuse was the leading prosecutorial movement before from nowhere; banking and savings loan violations became the middle of attention.
+Now, fraudulent acts concerning medical treatments are at the uproar and enforcement is trying its possible best in putting a stop to those unethical doings but they have to stay working efficiently to curb health care fraud because it’s the best current source of economic losses and at an equivalent time the best source of economic recovery – which it indirectly means not doing anything about it or taking necessary measures against these illegal acts will result into eating up the government’s revenue but prosecuting it’s very worthwhile.
+You can contact to HEALTHCARE FRAUD GROUP(firm) for the details about health care fraud lawyer.

 After a four hour medical transport, we were both exhausted and eager to see her settled in her new room.
 I was so tired that I could barely keep my eyes open.
 I just wanted her settled and safely in the hands of competent caregivers.
 When the transporter brought us up to the unit, we were met by a nurse who gave us the “poster-child-of-great-nursing” welcome.
 Before we even hit the door of the room, he stopped at the bed and said, “Welcome Elizabeth.
 We’ve been expecting you and are glad you’re here with us.
 My name is Chris.
 You’re going to notice something very special about this unit.
 We have the best nursing care here and are fully committed to helping you.”
+The SSDI program provides two types of benefits: health insurance and financial compensation.
+Go through www.dentonandzachary.com to know more about social security disability insurance attorney.

 Wow.
 Nothing, and I mean nothing, could have been a more welcoming statement at that moment for both Elizabeth and me.
 To her, his words said, “Welcome.
 We’ve got this.
 You’re right where you need to be and we’re going to figure out what’s wrong.”
 To me, his words said, “You can relax now.
 We’ll take it from here.”
 I cannot express to you the relief I felt in hearing his words.
 Especially since the entire time she was in the subacute facility I felt I had to remain vigilant 24/7.
 There, the nurses were mechanical, only moderately engaged and lacked critical thinking.
 Hearing Chris’ words, I all but collapsed in the recliner with relief.